The Bankrate promise

 Before getting any insurance carriers involved, you should prioritize the following:

-- Report the accident to law enforcement: Most states require you to contact law enforcement for any accident, especially one with injuries.
-Even if there appear to be no injuries or only minor ones, you should still get the police involved.
-This helps in case the other drivers are uncooperative or if injuries develop later on.
+- Report the accident to law enforcement: Most states require you to contact law enforcement in the event of an accident, especially one with injuries.
+Even if the injuries appear minor, you should still get the police involved in case the other drivers are uncooperative or further injuries develop later.
+Plus, if the police arrive on the scene, they may file a motor vehicle report on your behalf; otherwise, you might be required to submit a self-reporting crash form online or by mail.

-- Obtain accident details: This is the time to make a record of pertinent information, such as license plate numbers, insurance information for all involved drivers and photos of the vehicle damage and surrounding areas.
+- Document accident details: This is the time to make a record of pertinent information, such as license plate numbers, insurance information for all involved drivers and photos of the vehicle damage and surrounding areas.
 If there are any witnesses who are not drivers, be sure to get their details or contact information as well.
+You can write down the information or take photos or videos with your smartphone to avoid overlooking anything.

 - Record details following the accident: Taking quick notes, even if it is a voice recording on your phone, may provide helpful details for use later on.
 Consider taking notes on who was injured, the symptoms expressed and which medical providers were involved.
-It also helps to keep track of any out-of-pocket expenses you had to pay as a result of the accident.
+It also helps to keep track of any documentation you receive and receipts for out-of-pocket expenses you had to pay as a result of the accident.

 - Seek immediate medical attention: Injuries may seem very minor at the time, but it is also possible for injuries not to appear until several days later.
 For this reason, getting medical advice immediately following the accident is one of the best ways to help ensure your safety as well as a smooth claim process.